thezw27/Robotics_Middleware_Trial_Python_Turtle/RR/Trial_instruction.md

 Given the detection example `Examples/detection.py`, create the final client reading in images from the webcam service, process the image and drive the turtle based on the color detected in your webcam as well as setting the color of the turtle to color detected.

 * **Checkpoint 6**:
-By pointing the webcam at different section of the [color wheel](https://commons.wikimedia.org/wiki/File:RGB_color_wheel_360.svg), the turtle on screen should drive based on the color seen.
+By pointing the webcam at different colors (R/G/B), the turtle on screen should drive based on the color seen.
 Please direct to `Robotics_Middleware_Trial_Python_Turtle/readme.md` for question post.